-- Pre-opening labor: Labor costs don’t start the day the first customer walks through the door.
-You will need to hire managers and staff before the business opens to help you set up the business and to attend any training classes that they must attend.
+- Pre-Opening Labor: Labor costs don’t start the day the first customer walks through the door; you’ll need to hire and train managers and staff before the business opens to help you set up the business and to attend any required training classes.

 - Working Capital: Working capital is the amount of money you need on hand to pay bills to the extent that they are not covered by the cash that comes in.
 Depending on your business, you may need working capital to get you through the first few weeks, but many businesses require additional capital well into the first two or three years.

-You can hope for the best, but plan for the worst.
-Make your plans based upon realistic expectations, not pie-in-the-sky wishes.
+Make your plans based upon realistic expectations – not pie-in-the-sky wishes.
 While the franchisor will project your opening capital requirements in their FDD, these are usually based on system averages.
-Your location will likely be different in some way from the average.
-It may be a larger site in a more expensive area, or possibly your labor costs or sales will be different than the franchisor expected.
-Smart franchisees investigate the costs in their area and modify the franchisor's projections based upon the reality of their markets.
-Don’t blame the franchisor if you do not do your homework.
+Your location will likely be different in many ways from the average: it may be a larger site in a more expensive area, or possibly your labor costs or sales will differ from the system average.